algolia/instantsearch-ios/docgen/src/getting-started-programmatic.md

 - How to configure widgets
 - How to specify the look and feel of your hit cells.

-## Go Further
+## Go further

 Your application now displays your data, lets your users enter a query and displays search results as-they-type.
 That is pretty nice already!
 However, we can go further and improve on that.
 In [part 2](getting-started-part2.html), you will learn about properly highlighting results, as well as filtering results which is essential for a complete search experience.
+Note that part 2 will use the storyboard for simplicity.

 Also, you can have a look at our [examples][examples] to see more complex examples of applications built with InstantSearch.
 You can also head to our [Widgets page][widgets] to see the other components that you could use.